caner-cetin/halycon/README.md

     ```
 *   **List of ASINs (from file):**
     ```bash
-    # Input file (e.g., asins.txt) should have one ASIN per line
     halycon asin-to-sku -i asins.txt -o skus_for_shipment.csv
     ```
 *   **Output CSV Format (`skus_for_shipment.csv`):**